Skip to main content

 RegulatorsFINRA, SIPC, SEC, CFTC, IIROC, FCA, CBI, AFSL, SFC, SEBI, MAS, MNB

-If what you’re looking for is an online broker with a wide range of products from different markets, and a sophisticated trading platform, then Interactive Brokers might be a good alternative to the Robinhood broker.
+If you’re looking for an online broker with a wide range of products from different global markets and a sophisticated trading platform, Interactive Brokers is genuinely the strongest Robinhood alternative for Malaysian investors.

 Mobile App